iweld/SQL_Coding_Challenge/walkthrough/WALKTHROUGH_BUILD.md

 -- PostgreSQL stores its data in /var/lib/postgresql/ -- In the docker-compose.yaml file, we created a volume name 'source_data/' that our container can access.
 FROM '/var/lib/postgresql/source_data/csv_data/countries.csv'
--- The CSV files are comma seperated and include headers.
+-- The CSV files are comma separated and include headers.
-WITH delimiter ',' header csv;
+WITH DELIMITER ',' HEADER CSV;
 ```
 Execute the complete script and SUCCESS!
 We have inserted the `countries.csv` into the `import_data.countries` table.